Viktor Yanukovych: Exile

 In an April 2014 poll by Kyiv International Institute of Sociology those polled in southern and eastern Ukraine were generally split on the legitimacy of the then Yatsenyuk government and parliament, but a majority in all regions agreed that Yanukovych was not the legal president of the country.

-On 3 October 2014, several news agencies reported that according to a Facebook post made by the aide to the Ukrainian Interior Minister, Anton Gerashchenko, Viktor Yanukovych had been granted Russian citizenship by a "secret decree" of Vladimir Putin.
+On 3 October 2014, several news agencies reported that according to a Facebook post made by the aide to the Ukrainian Interior Minister, Anton Gerashchenko, Viktor Yanukovych had been granted Russian citizenship by a "secret decree" of Putin.
 On the same day, Russian presidential spokesman Dmitry Peskov said that he didn't know anything about this.

 On 26 November 2015, Yanukovych received a temporary asylum certificate in Russia for one year; later extended until November 2017.
-In October 2017, this was extended to another year.
+In October 2017, this was extended for another year.
 According to his lawyer Yanukovych did not consider acquiring Russian citizenship or a permanent residence permits but "Only a temporary shelter for returning to the territory of Ukraine".
 In 2017, Russian media suggested that Yanukovych is apparently living in Bakovka near Moscow, in a residence owned by Russian Ministry of Internal Affairs.

 Position of Yanukovych on his removal

 In a press conference in Rostov-on-Don on 28 February 2014, Yanukovych stated that all his possessions had been legally declared and accounted for.
 The same day Swiss and Austrian authorities blocked Yanukovych's and his associates' assets, and launched a corruption investigation.

 Yanukovych said that an "armed coup" had taken place in Ukraine, and that he was still the legitimate president because there had been no impeachment, resignation, or death.
 On 11 March he claimed he should return to Ukraine as soon as this was possible.

 Yanukovych stated he had been able to escape to Russia "thanks to patriotic officers who did their duty and helped me stay alive".
 In the press conference he stated that he was still President of Ukraine and "I can't find words to characterise this new authority.
 These are people who advocate violence – the Ukrainian parliament is illegitimate".
 He described the new Ukrainian authorities as "pro-fascist thugs" and that they "represent the absolute minority of the population of Ukraine".

 He apologised to the Ukrainian people for not having "enough strength to keep stability" and for allowing "lawlessness in this country".
 He vowed to return to Ukraine "as soon as there are guarantees for my security and that of my family".
 He insisted he had not instructed Ukrainian forces to shoot at Euromaidan protesters.

 He did not take part in the 2014 Ukrainian presidential election since he "believe[d] they are unlawful...".
-He said he was surprised ("knowing the character of Vladimir Vladimirovich Putin") by the silence of Russia's president, Vladimir Putin, on the events in Ukraine.
+He said he was surprised ("knowing the character of Vladimir Vladimirovich Putin") by the silence of Putin, on the events in Ukraine.
 He hoped to find out more on Russia's position when he meets with Mr. Putin "as soon as he has time".